typelevel/typelevel.github.com/src/welcome/welcome.md

 ## What is Typelevel?

 Typelevel is a non-profit organization dedicated to providing principled, type-safe, functional programming tools for the Scala ecosystem.
-We are hyper-focused on functional programming and building a welcoming, inclusive community around pure functional programming in Scala.
+We are focused on functional programming and building a welcoming, inclusive community around pure functional programming in Scala.

 Our mission is to enable the creation of robust, maintainable software through functional programming.
 We develop and maintain a suite of libraries that help you write safer, more composable, and more testable code.

-This introduction starts with ordinary Scala values and functions.
-From there, we will learn how `map`, `flatMap`, and for-comprehensions let us combine values without discarding the information carried by their types.

-Finally, we will use those ideas to build a small version of `IO`, the foundational data type from Cats Effect.

 You do not need prior experience with functional programming.
 Every new idea builds on the previous one.

+## What to Expect

+The main body of this introduction is a orientation in typed functional programming as Typelevel practices it in Scala.
+We will start with types: how they give meaning to values, prevent invalid states, and let the compiler help us check our work.
+From there, we will look at immutability, small functions, and the basic tools Scala gives us for transforming and composing values, including `map`, `flatMap`, and for-comprehensions.

+Those ideas will lead us into side effects, referential transparency, and the question every useful program eventually faces: how do we read from the world, write to the world, or generate random values without giving up the benefits of pure functional programming?
+To answer that, we will build a small teaching version of `IO`, showing how effectful programs can be described as data and interpreted later.

+Near the end, we will connect those ideas to common Typelevel terms such as programs, algebras, and interpreters.
+Finally, we will introduce the libraries that make up the Typelevel ecosystem, including Cats, Cats Effect, FS2, http4s, Circe, Doobie, and Skunk, so you can see where each piece fits and decide what to explore next.

 ## A Welcoming Community